tedivm/stash-docs/Handlers.rst

-MulitiHandler
+Composite
 =============

-The StashMultiHandler acts as a wrapper around one or more handlers, allowing different handlers to work together in a single cache.
+The Composite handler acts as a wrapper around one or more handlers, allowing different handlers to work together in a single cache.

 Upon creation the handler takes in an array of handlers as an option, with each handler after the first having a lower and lower priority.
 When get requests are run the handlers are checked by highest priority (first, second, third, etc) until the item is found.
 When an item is found in the cache the handlers that previously missed it are repopulated so they will hit on it next time.
 The store, clear and purge operations are run in reverse order to prevent stale data from being placed back into a cleared subhandler.